 Important: Keep your logo and brand consistent across ALL of the web, including your Google My Business and social media profiles.
 It may seem like a lot of work, but it gives prospects the feeling of a professional, well-run business.

 Websites are not the only way people interact online.
 Most people are also on social media.
 While Facebook, Instagram, Twitter or YouTube or TikTok might not be the first place you think of to get HVAC leads, there’s no denying that you can find potential customers there.

 Your online profiles need to be constantly maintained and responsive to customers.
 Social platforms are always changing; what works today may not work in a couple of years.
 That means you can’t just ‘set it and forget it’.

 The Internet makes it very easy for customers to comparison shop.
-Why not use this to your advantage and “borrow” ideas from your your competitors.
+Why not use this to your advantage and “borrow” ideas from other HVAC companies?

-Use specialized marketing tools, or even just check your competitors’ websites every 2 weeks.
-You’ll learn about their promos and even ideas that you can than use in your own businesses.
+Use specialized digital marketing tools, or even just check your competitors’ websites every 2 weeks.
+You’ll learn about their promos and even ideas that you can then use in your own businesses.
 We even recommend that our clients sign up for their competitor’s email newsletter!

 Have you heard the saying “failing to plan is planning to fail”?
 It’s completely true.

 The Internet is always changing, which means you have to do everything you can to get noticed.
+There are countless marketing strategies available to you, and it can be overwhelming to try and figure out what to do.
 Use these tips to put your website, and your business, ahead of the competition.